Quantum Monte Carlo study of superconductivity in rhombohedral trilayer graphene under an electric field

 for A and B, respectively, which are similar except that there is a $\pi$ phase shift.
 We also considered three common NNN bond pairings: (d) $d + id$, (e) $p + ip$, and (f) $f$ wave symmetry\cite{PhysRevB.97.075127,Ma2015EPL}, which have the following form factors:

-Fig. \ref{Pair_e} presents the long-range parts of various pairing correlations $C_\alpha(r/a > 3)$ as a function of $\varepsilon$.
-One can readily see that the pairing correlation with $f$ pairing symmetry is much larger than other symmetries, and it is greatly enhanced with increasing $\varepsilon$.
-A comparison between Figs. \ref{Pair_e}(a) and (b) shows that the $f$ pairing symmetry is slightly reduced as the value of $U$ increases; in addition, the trends for the pairing symmetries are very similar for $U = 0$ and $U = 3$.
+Figure \ref{Pair_e} presents the long-range parts of various pairing correlations as a function of $\varepsilon$.
+We sum up the correlations whose distance is three times larger than lattice constant $a$ and we denote it by $\bar{C}_\alpha(r/a > 3)$.
+The reason that we look at pairing at $r/a > 3$ is that, as $r/a < 3$, in the value of pairing interaction mix too much contribution from the spin correlation.
+The spin correlations decrease very fast as the lattice distance increases.
+As $r/a > 3$, the contribution from the spin correlation shall have little effect on the dominate pairing correlation.
+One can readily see that the pairing correlation with $f$ pairing symmetry is much larger than other symmetries and it is greatly enhanced with increasing $\varepsilon$.
+A comparison between Figs. \ref{Pair_e}(a) and \ref{Pair_e}(b) shows that the $f$ pairing symmetry is slightly reduced as the value of $U$ increases; in addition, the trends for the pairing symmetries are very similar for $U = 0$ and $U = 3$.
+Besides, one can find that the $\bar{C}_{\alpha}(r/a > 3)$ are enhanced by the increasing electric field.
+Recalling the suppression of long-range antiferromagnetic fluctuations that have been shown in Figs. \ref{Magnetic}(c) and \ref{Magnetic}(d), one can conclude that the electric field weakens the long-range antiferromagnetism and enhances the superconductivity.
+The competition between superconductivity and antiferromagnetism is an important topic in strong correlated systems and these results may reveal this competition in rhombohedral trilayer graphene under an electric field.

-Moreover, Fig.\ref{Pair_r} shows $C_\alpha$ versus distance $r/a$ at $\varepsilon = 0.5$.
+Moreover, Fig. \ref{Pair_r} shows $C_\alpha$ versus distance $r/a$ at $\varepsilon = 0.5$.
 For all long-range distances, the superconducting pairing correlation with $f$ wave symmetry is more dominant than that of other pairing symmetries, which confirms the findings in Fig. \ref{Pair_e}.

-Based on the above results, our simulation results support the notion that the system favours $f$ pairing symmetry under the control of a perpendicular electric field.
-However, previous quantum Monte Carlo studies on graphene\cite{PhysRevB.97.075127,Fang_2020} have indicated that the conclusion derived from the electron pairing correlations might be misleading due to the noninteracting part of the Hamiltonian.
-Comparing Fig.\ref{Pair_e} and Fig. \ref{Pair_r}, one can see that interaction strength $U$ has little impact on the shapes of the pairing symmetries except for slightly suppressing their values, indicating that $f$-wave symmetry dominates other symmetries, which may be due to the electronic structure of the noninteracting part.
+Based on the above results, our simulation results support the notion that the system favors $f$ pairing symmetry under the control of a perpendicular electric field.
+However, previous quantum Monte Carlo studies on graphene \cite{PhysRevB.97.075127,Fang_2020} have indicated that the conclusion derived from the electron pairing correlations might be misleading due to the noninteracting part of the Hamiltonian.
+Comparing Fig. \ref{Pair_e} and Fig. \ref{Pair_r}, one can see that interaction strength $U$ has little impact on the shapes of the pairing symmetries except for slightly suppressing their values, which indicates that $f$ wave symmetry dominates other symmetries, which may be due to the electronic structure of the noninteracting part.